sezaacar/SmartLockSystemByFaceRecoginition/README.md

 Gaziantep University
 B.Sc., Electrical and Electronics Engineering

+THIS PROJECT HAS BEEN REWARED BY "GAZIANTEP UNIVERSITY /Turkey" AT January 2020 .

 Note : if you would like to assembly the code on your end , please note that you will need to make sure Files locations are correct on Code branch .